emiliopedrollo/laravel-secure-passwords/README.md

 ```

 ## Usage
-Now Laravel's native `Validator` is extended by four rules:
+Now Laravel's native `Validator` is extended by those rules:

 - has_uppercase
 - has_lowercase